On the Role of Negative Precedent in Legal Outcome Prediction: Law-Abiding Models

 \section{Law-Abiding Models}

 In this section we formulate our two probabilistic models of law.
-Our law-abiding models are build on top of the two assumptions described below. \paragraph{Notation.} We define a probability distribution over three random variables. \begin{itemize} \item $\mO$ is a random variable ranging over $\calO = \{+, -, \outcomenull\}$, which correspond to positive, negative and null outcome, respectively.
-The null outcome refers to all the unclaimed Articles, i.e., all Articles which are not positive or negative.
+Our law-abiding models are built on top of the two assumptions described below.\looseness=-1 \paragraph{Notation.} We define a probability distribution over three random variables. \begin{itemize} \item $\mO$ is a random variable ranging over the set $\calO = \{+, -, \outcomenull\}$, whose elements correspond to positive, negative and null outcome, respectively.
+The null outcome refers to all those Articles that the lawyer did not claim.
 The values of $\mO$ are denoted $o \in \calO$.
-We write $o_k$ for the outcome of the $k^{\text{th}}$ Article. $\bO$ is a random variable ranging over $\calO^K$ where $K$ is the number of Articles we consider.
-The values of $\bO$ are denoted as $\bo \in \calO^K$.\looseness-1 \item The random variable $\mC$ ranging over $\calC = \{\claimyes, \claimno\}$, which corresponds to an Article being claimed or not.
+We use a subscript, i.e., $\mO_k = o_k$, to refer to the random variable associated with the $k^{\text{th}}$ Article.
+Bolded $\bO$ is a random variable ranging over $\calO^K$, where $K$ is the number of Articles we consider.
+The values of $\bO$ are denoted as $\bo \in \calO^K$.\looseness-1 \item The random variable $\mC$ ranges over the set $\calC = \{\claimyes, \claimno\}$, whose elements encode whether or not an Article has claimed.
 The values of $\mC$ are denoted $c \in \calC$.
-We write $c_k$ for the claim status of the $k^{\text{th}}$ Article.
-The bolded $\bC$ is the same as above, i.e., a random variable ranging over $\calC^K$.
-The values of $\bC$ are denoted as $\claims \in \calC^K$.
-Note that claims are the inverse of the null outcome. \item The random variable $\boldsymbol{F}$ which ranges over textual descriptions of facts, i.e., $\Sigma^*$ for a vocabulary $\Sigma$.
-Elements of $\Sigma^*$ are denoted as $\facts$.\looseness-1 \end{itemize}
+We use a subscript, i.e., $\mC_k = c_k$, to refer to the random variable associated with the $k^{\text{th}}$ Article.
+Bolded $\bC$ is a random variable ranging over $\calC^K$.
+The values of $\bC$ are denoted as $\claims \in \calC^K$.\looseness=-1 \item The random variable $\F$ ranges over textual descriptions of facts, i.e., $\Sigma^*$ for a vocabulary~$\Sigma$.
+Values of $\F$ are denoted as $\facts$.\looseness-1 \end{itemize}